 Inviting the IOTA Community to share initiatives so we can make an impact together.

-In the previous year, IOTA Foundation became a founding member of the International Association of Trusted Blockchain Applications along with 100 other leading organizations.
+Last year, the IOTA Foundation became a founding member of the International Association of Trusted Blockchain Applications, along with 100 other leading organizations.
 The initiative is an outgrowth of the EU Blockchain Industry Round Table, a European Commission-hosted group convened to identify the right conditions for DLT to flourish.
-Since then, the INATBA Social Impact & Sustainability Working Group (SI&S) WG has focused its efforts on identifying projects and organizations that aim to create positive social and environmental impact with the help of Distributed Ledger Technologies.
+Since then, the INATBA Social Impact & Sustainability Working Group (SI&S) Working Group has focused on identifying projects and organizations that aim to create positive social and environmental impact with the help of distributed ledger technology (DLT).

 We invite everybody in our community to participate in the survey and provide insights about your project(s), as well as challenges and opportunities you would like to see brought into the spotlight.

 Officially launched on April 3, 2019, the International Association for Trusted Blockchain Applications (INATBA) is a multi-stakeholder organization aimed towards bringing together distinct actors within the field of distributed ledger technology (DLT) and fostering an open and collaborative space to advance the development and use of DLT.

 Composed of more than 160 member organizations spread across fourteen distinct working groups, alongside governmental bodies and key figures within the academic field, INATBA seeks to promote interoperability, transparent governance, legal certainty, and trust in services enabled by blockchain and DLT.

 As one of INATBA’s fourteen working groups, the Social Impact Working Group (SIWG) leverages the vast experience and knowledge of its members to better understand and demonstrate the potential of DLT to address the distinct social challenges currently impacting local and international communities, whether it be climate change, inequality, food, and water waste, etc.